 - Continue cooking delicious comfort foods with seasonal produce to nourish my body, watching feel-good movies, watercolour painting, going for long walks, snuggling up on the sofa with my Kindle, mugs of lattes and home-baked cookies

 - Find a new series I can watch on Netflix

 Is there something you’ve always meant to do, wanted to do, but just … haven’t?
 It’s always fun to do something new, but often we fall into the trap of doing the same things all over again.

-I came across a TED Talk by Matt Cutts (below) – It’s only three-and-a-half minutes long but very encouraging – it was enough to give me the motivation to finish off online courses & training etc I’ve invested in but never got around to start.
+I came across a TED Talk by Matt Cutts (below) – It’s only three-and-a-half minutes long but very encouraging – it was enough to give me the motivation to finish off online courses & training etc. I’ve invested in it but never got around to starting.

 A few ideas for you to try out this Autumn:

 - Start a daily journal to write your thoughts in.

 - Try a new cuisine – what about French, Norwegian or Indian?
 Learn how to cook a new dish for dinner.
 We all get tired of eating the same thing, so why not try making something new?

 - Learn a new skill – what about sewing, gardening or cooking?
 You’ll be surprised what you can learn in the afternoon.

 - Visit your local farmer’s markets and pick out some fresh produce.
 Farmers’ markets are full of delicious fresh fruit, veggies and more.
 Find your local market and take a visit.